Circuits, Congregations & Public Speakers

 1. Click Congregation > Circuits, Congregations & Speakers

-10. Optionally, enter Public Notes.
-These are notes about the Public Speaker which will be shared with other congregations.
+• Public Notes are notes about the Public Speaker which will be shared with other congregations.
 E.G. English talks only.

-11. Optionally, enter Local Notes.
-These are notes about the Public Speaker which are not shared with other congregations, and only appear locally.
+• Local Notes are notes about the Public Speaker which are not shared with other congregations, and only appear locally.
 E.G. Speaker rating or style.

 Import or Export Public Speakers